Teaching Assistant: Patrick Mooney

 B-range papers: Papers in this range illustrate that the writer has a generally firm understanding of the ideas and texts involved in the paper, and is able to put together an argument supporting his/her ideas, but may not fully articulate that argument in a comprehensive and entirely satisfying way, or may not be digging deep enough into the material to provide genuine illumination in the manner of an A-range paper.
 In some cases, the paper-writer may be confused on some relatively minor point(s) of interpretation or relevance.
 Grammar, mechanics, and structure are generally good, but may show occasional minor problems.

 B+: Answers the question entirely and demonstrates that the writer has a clear and solid understanding of the text(s) involved.
 Makes a solid connection between textual material and the writer's argument in a relevant and engaging way.
-Goes beyond interpretations offered in lecture to advance an original line of thought, although this argument may not be tied to the text(s) involved as closely as it could be, or the argument may not be articulated with sufficient depth or specificity.
-Often, B+ papers take risks in the manner of A-range papers, but without fully demonstrating solid payoffs for those risks in the manner that an A-range paper does.
+Goes beyond interpretations offered in lecture and section to advance an original line of thought, although this argument may not be tied to the text(s) involved as closely as it could be, or the argument may not be articulated with sufficient depth or specificity.
+Often, B+ papers take risks in the manner of A-range papers, but without pushing their interpretive insights far enough (or in a sufficiently solid manner) to fully demonstrate solid payoffs for those risks in the manner that an A-range paper does.

 B: Answers all or nearly all of the question.
 Demonstrates that the writer has a clear and solid understanding of the text(s) and issues involved, although that understanding may not be exhaustively articulated in the paper itself.
 May be shaky on (relatively) minor points of interpretation.
 Still, there is a clear argumentative thread, and an honest (and mostly successful) attempt to ground that argument in the text(s) with which the writer engages.
 Grammar and mechanics are mostly solid, although there may be rare and/or minor problems.

 Note: Papers with substantial deviations from the MLA standard cannot receive a grade higher than a B, regardless of the quality of the paper in other respects.
-Things that I consider to be substantial deviations from the MLA standard include, but are not limited to: absence of a proper Works Cited page; any non-trivial citation problem; incorrectly sized margins or font; use of an inappropriate typeface (if in doubt, use Times New Roman); turning in a paper that is not double-spaced, or adding extra space at the end of paragraphs.
+Things that I consider to be substantial deviations from the MLA standard include, but are not limited to: absence of a proper Works Cited page; any non-trivial citation problem; incorrectly sized margins or font; use of an inappropriate typeface (if in doubt, use Times New Roman); turning in a paper that is not double-spaced; allowing your word processor to add extra space at the end of paragraphs.
 If your word processor fails to conform to the MLA standard by default, you must ensure that you override the defaults and produce a paper that is formatted correctly.
+Of course, the ultimate guide and final arbiter for questions relating to MLA style is the MLA Handbook for Writers of Research Papers, Seventh Edition; there is also a sample paper available from the section website that illustrates correct formatting according to the MLA standard and has notes on areas in which students commonly make errors, which you may also find helpful.

 I also consider lack of proper MLA-style citations for quotations and the ideas of others to be a substantial deviation from the MLA standard (even if another format is followed, or the MLA format is followed in a substantially improper manner), and even minor problems in this regard can restrict your maximum possible grade to a B. Note also that serious problems may lower your grade further, and that the complete absence of a necessary citation may constitute plagiarism.

-C-range papers: These papers address the text(s) involved, but without addressing core issues related to the question.
+C-range papers: These papers address the text(s) involved, but neglect to address core issues related to the question and/or have substantial problems with their interpretative or other basic methodological approaches.
 The writer may have significant points of confusion regarding the text(s) with which he or she is working, may be performing an analysis whose relevance is questionable, and/or may make other types of significant interpretive missteps.
 One of the more common problems with papers in this range is that they do not sufficiently examine the presuppositions that the writer makes, or play too much on interpretations that the writer considers

 obvious.
 In some cases, writers of papers in this range do not make satisfying connections between their argument and the text(s) with which they are working.
 In other cases, writers of C-range papers do not draw a clear line between analysis and the expression of personal likes/dislikes.
 Despite these problems, the paper is engaged with the material, and demonstrates some grasp of basic issues.
 Writing may have persistent problems with grammar or structure that are annoying for the reader and/or make interpretation difficult in a few places, though never seriously enough to make the paper's overall point(s) unintelligible.